hugo2410/Project_monte_carlo/README.md

 The program returns an output directory containing a 'moments.csv' file with moment results and several 'sample_means.csv' to verify the CTL theorem.

-If run in CLion IDE the arguments are saved to run with the default files to allow to be run directly:
-* test_function.txt
-* test_normal.txt
-* 'N' as distribution type.

 To plot the results, the 'visualization.py' script should be run.
 It ouputs 3 graphs :
 A visualization of the moments, 2 visualizations of the CTL theorem : The normal distribution of the sample means and